Tag

 The Callisto Protocol

-The Callisto Protocol is a survival-horror game set in a maximum- prison on Jupiter’s moon, Callisto.
+The Callisto Protocol is a survival-horror game set in a maximum-security prison on Jupiter’s moon, Callisto.
 Players take on the role of a character trying to escape the prison while facing off against a variety of terrifying enemies.
 The game features intense, atmospheric gameplay and high-quality graphics that create a truly immersive experience.
 It also has an intense story and the survival horror element ensures the players will be on the edge of their seat.
 With the AAA development team at Striking Distance Studios behind it, it’s a thrilling adventure for horror and sci-fi fans.

 Cocoon